rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 - Thursday 15th September 2022: Senior RSE Keynote
 - Friday 16th September 2022: End of unconference, RSE Policy Panel

+*All dates combined to an .ics file for your Calendar App: <A href="/assets/RSEAA2022-v280622.ics">RSEAA2022.ics</a>*

 ### Registration